Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Wick-Skorokhod integration

 \section{Wick-Skorokhod integration}

 In this section, we introduce a class of generalized Skorokhod integrals, which is applied throughout the paper.
-We first define it via Wick-Stieltjes sums for a class of simple processes and then propose several extensions by means of the $S$-transform.
-Throughout this section, we assume that $X$ is weakly regulated.
+It contains the class of extended Skorokhod integrals, see e.g. \citet{CN, MV, LN}, as special case.